Weighted Discriminants and Mass Formulas for Number Fields: Counting Functions and Mass Formulas

 Note that this sum is finite, so the right-hand side is well-defined.
-Kedlaya \cite{Kedlaya-CF} and Wood \cite{MMW-MF} omit the factor of $\frac{1}{|\Gamma|}$, but we will see in Theorem \ref{thm:mf-coeffs} that all the coefficients of the Laurent polynomial $M(\Q_p,\Gamma,c)$ are still integers if we include it, so we divide it out for simplicity.
+Kedlaya \cite{Kedlaya-CF} and Wood \cite{MMW-MF} omit the factor of $\frac{1}{|\Gamma|}$, but we include it for simpilicity later.
+We will see in Theorem \ref{thm:mf-coeffs} that for natural counting functions, all the coefficients of the Laurent polynomial $M(\Q_p,\Gamma,c)$ are still integers after dividing by $|\Gamma|$.